 It’s hard to pick where to eat in Elkhart Lake as there are many options.

 And for dinner options, it’s hard to choose.
 If you want a cozy Wisconsin supper club atmosphere, try Throwback Supper Club.
 For a more upscale option, try the Paddock Club.
 And for something in between, try Lake Street Cafe.

 Sparta, WI: Cozy up at the Justin Trails Resort

-On your trip, some activities to look forward to including snowshoeing, cross-country skiing, and sledding.
+Some activities to look forward to on your trip include snowshoeing, cross-country skiing, and sledding.

 There is a 4-mile network of historic trails across the property.
 Rent snowshoes or cross-country skis from the resort and explore away!

 You’ll also enjoy this destination for its bird-watching, woodland, ponds, and organic farmland.
 Open to sledders day and night, make sure you try out the snow tubing hill.
 Relax afterward at one of their cozy bonfires.